cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 ![png]({{ site.baseurl }}/assets/Guessing_files/Guessing_14_0.png)

-The fuel expenditure is the plotted:
+One can also see the lander's fuel expenditure along its trajecory:

 ```python
 # Plot the propellent usage